Midwexican

 It stinks!
 Literally.
 Especially if you don't immediately take action and turn off your Instant Pot.
 And you'll be in for some scrubbing because burnt-on rice really likes to cling to the inner pot.

 As I was testing this recipe out, I got the dreaded BURN displayed on my Instant Pot so many effing times.
-For two reasons: 1) I wasn’t adding enough liquid, and 2) I was trying to cook too much rice at once.
+For three reasons: 1) I wasn't adding enough liquid, 2) I was trying to cook too much rice at once, and 3) I didn't stir the rice sufficiently after sauteing and adding liquid.
+Stuck to the pot rice will burn nearly every time.

 How long is leftover Spanish Rice good for?